Information for student loan borrowers

-- Your servicer will send you written notification explaining the suspension of interest and monthly payments.
-Make sure your servicer has up-to-date contact information and check your mail or email so you can receive any updates or information about your loans.
+- Make sure your servicer has up-to-date contact information and check your mail or email so you can receive any updates or information about your loans.

 Find out if you qualify

 The student loan payment and interest suspension only applies to federal student loans held by the Department of Education.

 Some federal student loans under the Federal Family Education Loan (FFEL) Program are owned by commercial lenders, and some Perkins Loans are held by the institution or school you attended.
 Your FFEL lender or school may choose to suspend interest and payments on a voluntary basis, but they are not required by law to do so.
 You can contact your servicer to find out if these options are available to you.

 What to do if you have federally held student loans

 You don't need to take any action.
 From March 13 through December 31, 2020, the interest rate is set to 0% and payments are suspended for student loans owned by the federal government.
 If you are financially able to make payments or continue making payments on your student loans, any payments you made or make after March 13 will be applied directly to principal once all the interest that accrued prior to March 13, 2020 is paid.
 This will help you pay off your loans faster.

 If you made a payment toward your federally-held student loans during the payment suspension, beginning March 13, 2020, you can request a refund from your student loan servicer.